Proteusiq/estate/README.md

 ## Disclamer:
 > Real estates data gathered through websites API are for personal use only.
 This project demonstrates how I built a pipeline to assist my family buy a house 🏡.
-Where to use that data beyond private use.
+Where you to use that data beyond private use.
 Do contact estate websites API for permission.

 ### Git Clone
 ```bash